raspberrypilearning/stress-ball/en/step_1.md

 Use Scratch to create a stress ball app that you can click to squash!

-You will:
-+ Turn a ball sprite into a stress ball by adding details in the Paint editor
-+ Add `Looks`{:class="block3looks"} and `Sound`{:class="block3sound"} code blocks to squash your stress ball when you click on it
-+ Add a backdrop to the Stage to make your app more colourful

-In Scratch, characters and objects are called **sprites**, and they appear on the **Stage**.

 --- no-print ---
 --- task ---
 ### Try it